5PB’s Consumer Law team acts for regulators, companies and individuals throughout England and Wales

 In addition to appearing in court, our members are frequently instructed on an advisory basis.
 We provide strategic and pre-charge advice to regulators, offering a “cradle-to-grave” service.
 We advise entities on improving their systems, and on demonstrating the exercise of due diligence in complying with regulatory requirements.

 We are ranked as experts in Consumer Law in Chambers and Partners and in the Legal 500.
 Such is our reputation and expertise in this area that Miles Bennett and Denis Barry were invited by Chambers and Partners to write the first ever “Introduction” to their Consumer Law section.

 The 2016 Legal 500 deemed 5PB a "go-to set" for consumer law and noted our "strong pool of experienced juniors".

+Our members bring to both regulators and regulated bodies expertise in confiscation, restraint and asset forfeiture.
 Members of chambers have also been responsible for securing two of the largest ever confiscation orders on behalf of local authorities (R v Jones and R -v- Meniru).

 We provide lectures and training seminars.
 We have for a number of years hosted sessions as the annual Trading Standards Conference.